Azferry/azure-bicep/azure_devops_pipelines/readme.md

 Using Azure devops to provision resources triggered by an external system.

+Options when setting up pipelines
+Few different ways
+Create a build pipeline that creates/publishes the artifacts and a release to deploy

 ## Setup Azure Devops

 ### Create the pipeline and repo